Barcode Embeddings for Metric Graphs: Background

-\begin{lemma} Given a metric graph $G$ and a point $p \in G$, consider the Reeb graph $R_f$ associated to the function $f_{p}(\cdot) = d_{G}(p,\cdot)$.
+\begin{lemma} Given a connected metric graph $G$ and a point $p \in G$, consider the Reeb graph $R_f$ associated to the function $f(\cdot) = d_{G}(p,\cdot)$.
 Any upfork in $R_f$ distinct from $p$ is necessarily a vertex of valence at least three.
-Taken together with the prior dictionary, this implies that nonzero death times in the persistence diagram of $R_f$ correspond to the distances from $p$ to vertices of valence at least three. \end{lemma} \begin{proof} Let $x \neq p$ be a point in $G$ which is not a vertex of valence at least three.
+Taken together with the prior dictionary, this implies that the set of nonzero death times in the one-dimensional persistence diagram of $R_f$ is a subset of the set of distances from $p$ to vertices of valence at least three. \end{lemma} \begin{proof} Let $x \neq p$ be a point in $G$ which is not a vertex of valence at least three.
 Then there are at most two adjacent directions to $x$ in $G$.
 It is impossible for such a point to be an upfork, as at least one of the directions adjacent to it is the initial segment of a geodesic from $x$ to $p$.
-This leaves at most one direction along which the distance to $p$ (and hence the value of $f$) can be increasing. \end{proof}
+If $x$ is a leaf, there is only one such adjacent direction, and so $x$ is a downfork.
+If $x$ has valence two, then there is at most one direction along which the distance to $p$ (and hence the value of $f$) can be locally increasing, and again $x$ cannot be an upfork. \end{proof}

 \begin{remark}